WebThingsIO/addon-list/README.md

 Your add-on should be packaged as an npm-compatible package.
 If it is written in Javascript and is actually npm-compatible, you can simply package it with `npm pack`.
 If not, the [layout](https://github.com/mozilla-iot/wiki/wiki/Add-On-System-Design#package-layout) needs to be the same.

-The add-on package should also include a `SHA256SUMS` file, containing checksums of all included files (other than `package.json`), and it should bundle all required dependencies other than `gateway-addon`, i.e. your entire `node_modules` directory.
+The add-on package should also include a `SHA256SUMS` file, containing checksums of all included files (other than itself), and it should bundle all required dependencies other than `gateway-addon`, i.e. your entire `node_modules` directory.
 This applies to add-ons written in other languages, as well.

 ## Packages with Binaries